Get My Most Popular Drum Mix Toolkit Content for Free

 Partner in crime with the kick drum, the snare drum is the other defining rhythmic factor to the song.
 “It’s all about the snare” an experienced engineer once told me, because it’s what supplies the song with that steady backbeat.
 Since it’s such an important aspect of mixing drums, there needs to be a lot of care taken with getting the best sound possible.

-EQ-wise, there is not an awful lot you need below 100 Hz, so you can start by high-pass filtering all the low end away.
+EQ-wise, there is not an awful lot you need below 100 Hz so that you can start by high-pass filtering all the low end away.

-The body of the snare can be brought forward with a little boost at around 150Hz, if you feel like it’s lacking some thickness.
+The body of the snare can be brought forward with a little boost at around 150Hz if you feel like it lacks some thickness.

 I start with a ratio of 3:1, often going way higher as it depends on the genre how hard I want the compressor to be pumping.
 You can adjust the threshold so that it is only lightly compressing the peaks for a subtle sound, or you can push the threshold down harder for a heavily compressed sound.

-You can create a completely different snare sound by just applying an interesting reverb to it.
+You can create an entirely different snare sound by just applying an interesting reverb to it.
 Whether that’s a rock arena reverb, subdued room or even a spring reverb, different reverbs can transform the sound of your snare drum.

 Go through your reverbs and see what type of reverb sounds best with the song you’re mixing.
-Are you going to add a bright plate reverb to make it stand out, or will you be mixing it into a specific room with a small room sound?
+Are you going to add a bright plate reverb to make it stand out, or will you be mixing it into a particular room mode like a small room sound?
 If you are in a particularly adventurous mood, you can try adding some gated reverb to your snare.